 The sixth seminar in our Seven Ages of Life series explores some of the common themes encountered when it comes to oncology.

-Our guest speakers will be Dr Nigel Ineson, who is discussing breach of duty in relation to recognising and diagnosing skin cancer; including the relevance of the NICE Guidelines, and Dr Jane McGregor, who will be discussing issues resulting from any delay in diagnosing a melanoma, including what therapies are available and the current prognoses of those afflicted by skin cancer.
+Dr Nigel Ineson, who is discussing breach of duty in relation to recognising and diagnosing skin cancer; including the relevance of the NICE Guidelines, and Dr Jane McGregor, who will be discussing issues resulting from any delay in diagnosing a melanoma, including what therapies are available and the current prognoses of those afflicted by skin cancer.

 This session will be chaired by Patrick Kerr.